Frequently Asked Questions

 There is a common misconception that there are different “dialects” of Spanish, which is not true.
 There are different accents and vocabulary depending on the country or region, just like English.
 There are also some countries that use more formal verb conjugations, while others use more informal verb forms.
 We teach an international Spanish, and you can adopt the accent, vocabulary, and verb form that works for your personal situation.
 We also have teachers from around the globe so that you get exposure to different accents and vocabulary.

 Textbooks can be purchased on the first day of class for $50.
 Textbooks last approximately 3 sessions, and we will buy them back from you for $15 if you don’t write in them.
 Please contact us if you’d like to buy the textbook in advance or want us to reserve a used textbook for you for $30 (if we have any available).
 You may also purchase the textbook yourself, but you’ll want to first check with us to make sure you purchase the right level and version.
 Remember, our textbooks are all in Spanish!

 Our sessions run for 9 weeks and meet for 2 hours one day per week.
-If you need to miss a class, you are welcome to attend a make up on a different day, as long as we have a similar level being offered.
+If you need to miss a class, you are welcome to attend a make up on a different day, as long as we have a similar level being offered and that class is available and not full.
 Also, your teacher will provide you with weekly homework to practice and would be glad to meet you a few minutes before the next class to help you catch up!

 We ask that each of our students make a commitment to completing each session.
 Our classes are very small, affordable, and interactive, and for that reason we DO NOT provide refunds.
 Even if you decide not to finish out the session, our wonderful, dedicated teachers are committed to teaching the full session, and so refunds are not given once the classes start.
 If you register for a class and find that you need to cancel, you may do so up to 24 hours before the class begins.
 You will be refunded all but a $50 registration fee.